kayrahanozcan/kayrahanozcan/README.md

 * **Founder & Leader of [Kaggle Türkiye Topluluğu](https://www.linkedin.com/company/kaggle-turkiye-toplulugu/):**
   Spearhead a vibrant community of 3000+ data scientists and AI practitioners.
 Organize events, foster collaboration, and drive knowledge sharing to empower members.
   Skilled in team leadership, communication, and community building.
+* **Image Matching Challenge 2025:** Ranked 132 out of 943 teams, performing at medal level but narrowly missed the prize due to a submission technicality.

 ## 📝 Publications & Media